MrBartusek/MeteoalarmCard/CONTRIBUTING.md

 2. Copy `src/translations/en.json` file and name it with appropriate language code.
 3. Translate only the keys (second quotation mark)
 4. Import your translation in `src/localize.js` file.
 5. Mention your translation in `README.md` file (list should be sorted alphabetically).
+6. Add translation file to `.github\workflows\translation.yaml` they are separated by `,\`
-6. Open a Pull Request.
+7. Open a Pull Request.
-7. Wait for maintainer to review your changes and merge PR.
+8. Wait for maintainer to review your changes and merge PR.

 **Note:** You can find translation for `events` under _captions_ at [meteoalarm.eu](https://www.meteoalarm.eu)